Rolls-Royce Announces New Engine Family

 Key Takeaways:

-• The engine received EASA certification in February and is expected to go into service by the end of 2019.
+• The engine received EASA certification in February and is expected to enter service by the end of 2019.

 See a mistake?
 Contact us.